TharunCodes07/devlabs-backend/EVALUATIONS_SYSTEM_IMPLEMENTATION_GUIDE.md

 - **Admin/Manager**: Can evaluate any project across all courses and publish/unpublish reviews
 - **Students**: Can only view their own scores for published reviews

+### Automatic Role Detection

+The system automatically determines the user's role and permissions based on the provided user ID:

+1. The user ID is included in each request body as a field (`userId`)
+2. The backend retrieves the user's role (ADMIN, MANAGER, FACULTY, or STUDENT)
+3. For faculty users, the system also identifies which courses they teach
+4. Based on this information, the system enforces appropriate access controls
+5. No explicit role information needs to be passed in API requests

 ## Publication Workflow

 Reviews follow a publication workflow: